 What to do

 I’ve previously described the technique of colouring rice, which you can find here.
-Once you’ve done that, add a tablespoon of vinegar and two drops of eucalyptus oil to each bag before shaking it again.
+Once you’ve done that, add a tablespoon of vinegar and two drops of eucalyptus oil to each zip lock bag before shaking it again.
 Spread the rice on a board or plate and allow to dry completely (after about 2 hours).

 It has been very hot temperatures here in Melbourne and so we did our rice play indoors.
 Some people can be quite put off to allow their child to engage in messy play, however, any mess was easily cleaned up in a matter of a few minutes.